wizgrao/splash/README.md

 # Splash
 Splash is an educational web game that teaches children about the water cycle and water pollution.
+Built using HTML, JavaScript, jQuery, Firebase, PixiJS, Node.js, and Illustrator.